-Service Statements Key Performance Indicators Target Progress at 30 June 2009 Provide a reliable Lower Portland Ferry Service 100% compliance to maintenance schedule.
+Strategic Objective: A network of towns, villages and rural localities connected by well- maintained public and private infrastructure, which supports the social and economic development of the City.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 1.
+Provide a reliable Lower Portland Ferry Service 1.1 Maintenance carried out to ensure optimal use of operation.
+100% compliance to maintenance schedule.
 Compliant 1.2 Ferry service provided.
 100% compliance to contract and specifications.
 Compliant